ShahabTheAnalyst/SQL_covid_19_project/Readme.md

     location IN ('Lower middle income', 'Low income', 'Upper middle income','High income')
 ```

-## 11. Percentage of Population Vaccianted by Location
+## 11. Percentage of Population Vaccinated by Location

 ### i.
 Vaccination Across Countries

 #### a.
 Top 10 Countries

 To find the top 10 vaccinated countries, a new metric percentage_pop_vaccinated is developed and calculated.
-Then the covid_deaths and covid_vacci are joined  to get information on the countries and the percentage of population vaccinated.
+Then the covid_deaths and covid_vacci are joined  to get information on the countries and the percentage of the population vaccinated.

 ```sql
 SELECT